HSA/FSA | Pre-tax savings available via Flex*

 Darkness can definitely help babies recognize the difference between night and day, and establish a regular sleep pattern.

 Research has shown that infants who are exposed to light during the night can experience disrupted sleep patterns, delayed sleep onset, reduced total sleep time and reduced quality of sleep.
+Many parents assume 'room darkening' is enough - here is why it is not, and the difference between Room Darkening vs Complete Blackout.

 One study found that exposing infants to even low levels of light during sleep, such as the light from a nightlight, can affect their melatonin production and disrupt their circadian rhythms.